 Also less expensive than Disney World’s so-called “regular” season is the long fall season (Sept.
 13-Dec.
 11, 2014).
 While hotel prices rise slightly for holidays such as Columbus Day weekend and Halloween, they are still much less expensive than at holiday and peak times.
 Even Thanksgiving is less expensive than Easter and Christmas.

-Note that during the low-season periods—particularly January and the fall between September and mid-December—Disney has often offered packages that include a free dining plan.
+Note that during the low-season periods—particularly January and the fall between September and mid-December—Disney often offers packages that include a free dining plan.
 This can be a super offer, so keep an eye on the page of Disney vacation deals leading up to those periods.

 It should go without saying that you should always do the math to compare the true cost of different deals that may be offered at the same time.
 For example, a package with the free dining package may not be better than a special offer delivering a 30-percent savings on lodging.